-The symptoms of sacroiliac pain can be similar to those of sciatica – pain in the buttocks and down the leg – but sacroiliac dysfunction is a different problem from sciatica.
+The symptoms of sacroiliac pain can be similar to those of sciatica – pain in the buttocks and down the leg – but sacroiliac joint dysfunction is a different problem from sciatica.

 We have two sacroiliac joints, one on each side of the sacrum.
-The most common problems I see in my practice are either...
+The most common problems I see in my practice are hypo-mobility and hyper-mobility.

 When the SI joint is stuck it will likely have a restricted, tight feeling.
 You feel you want to stretch it out all the time, and may twist your body into various contortions in an attempt to gain relief.

 A stuck sacroiliac joint can be an uncomfortable thing.
 Relieving it, however, can be relatively easy; no more difficult than lengthening the restricted tissues by applying direct, myofascial or deep tissue therapies to the area.

 Mobilizing the area in as many ways possible is recommended.
 For a complete range of extremely effective stretching techniques see my Stretching Videos page.